pranumane96/Final-Project/README.md

 1) Project Duration - The duration of the project is randomly distributed between 12 - 20 weeks.
 2) Size of the team - Number of team members in each team is randomly distributed between 3 - 7 members.
 3) Sensitivity of the project - This variable defines how early the client wants to get started off with the project.
 It is randomly distributed between 2 - 12 weeks.
-4) Priority - Priority of the project, useful while choosing a project out of the queue.
+4) Priority - Priority of the project, useful while choosing a project from the queue.

 ## Hypotheses or hypothesis of your simulation
 The simulation does not have a hypothesis, but some of the assumptions that it considers are: